 Based in Icheon, South Korea, a company called Bonhyang transforms the cremated remains of loved ones into decorative, Buddhist-style beads for a fee of roughly $900.
 According to CEO Bae Jae-yul, Bonhyang beads are unadulterated, containing only human remains.
 Rival companies, such as Mikwang, blend in supplementary minerals to produce more symmetrical, gemlike beads faster and at lower temperatures.

 These companies subject cremated ashes to ultrahigh temperatures, until they are crystalized and transformed into beads.
-Bonhyang’s whole process lasts 90 minutes, and results in blue-green, black, purple, and pink cremation beads.
+Bonhyang’s whole process lasts ninety minutes and results in blue-green, black, purple, and pink cremation beads.
 The ashes of an average adult typically generate four or five cups of beads, and those with higher bone density, namely children, can result in double the amount.
 Families often disperse the beads among their relatives, so that the departed can remain with multiple members of the family.
 Many keep the beads on decorative dishes, or in glass containers in centralized locations of the household.

 While some might be hesitant to openly display the cremated remains of a relative on their coffee table, many cherish the beads as tangible connections to their ancestors.
 Rising population and limited space have forced South Koreans to welcome the dead into their homes, whereas mirrored conditions have had the opposite effect in the Philippines.
 Stricken by greater poverty, Filipinos have countered population capacity by instead moving in with the dead.